tengcharmaine/tp/docs/DeveloperGuide.md

 #### Challenge 3: Enhancing our UI
 To make our app look nicer and easier to understand, we had a tough time dealing with JavaFX features as we were newly introduced to it.
 Changing how things look on the screen was tricky because we needed to see it visually.
-Despite the challenge, we kept working on improving how our app looks and feels for users.
+Despite the challenge, we kept working on improving how our app looked and felt for users.

 #### Challenge 4: Modifying the code to fit ClinicMate's features
 The hardest challenge in which the team faced was to perform edits to the initial code which was provided to us.
 The large codebase required